oliveiraleo/LoRa-RSSI-Grabber/README.md

 # LoRa-RSSI-Grabber

-**NOTE:** This file is in a "work in progress" state, so expect to see some TODOs.
-The file will be updated and this message removed when everything is done

 ## Project Description

 This source code provides a framework that sends control packets and collects RSSI measurements.
 It is designed to control Multitech`s mDot and xDot LoRa devices using the The Things Network infrastructure as backend.
 LoRa RSSI Grabber is capable of creating datasets cotaining RSSI measurements, it helped creating [this dataset](https://github.com/oliveiraleo/LoRa-RSSI-dataset-outdoor) and was used as a proof of concept of the first step of a key generation framework called [RSSignal](https://github.com/oliveiraleo/RSSignal-LoRa).